phalcon-orphanage/docs/pl/api/Phalcon_Db_Adapter.rst

 public  **getDefaultIdValue** ()

 Returns the default identity value to be inserted in an identity column

 .. code-block:: php

     <?php

-     //Inserting a new robot with a valid default value for the column 'id'
+    // Inserting a new robot with a valid default value for the column 'id'
     $success = $connection->insert(
         "robots",
+        [
+            $connection->getDefaultIdValue(),
-     array($connection->getDefaultIdValue(), "Astro Boy", 1952),
+            "Astro Boy",
+            1952,
+        ],
+        [
+            "id",
-     array("id", "name", "year")
+            "name",
+            "year",
+        ]
     );

 public  **getDefaultValue** ()

 Returns the default value to make the RBDM use the default value declared in the table definition

 .. code-block:: php

     <?php

-     //Inserting a new robot with a valid default value for the column 'year'
+    // Inserting a new robot with a valid default value for the column 'year'
     $success = $connection->insert(
         "robots",
+        [
-     array("Astro Boy", $connection->getDefaultValue()),
+            "Astro Boy",
-     array("name", "year")
+            $connection->getDefaultValue()
+        ],
+        [
+            "name",
+            "year",
+        ]
     );